-Under the Action Alternative, TVA would construct a new 500-kV substation and implement associated transmission line system and communication modifications.
+Under the Action Alternative, TVA would construct a new 500-kV substation and implement associated transmission line system and communication modifications (see Figure 1).
 The proposed substation parcel encompasses an approximate 50-acre portion of TVA Tract No. MHR-1 on TVA's Melton Hill Reservation in Anderson County, Tennessee.
-However, the substation's physical footprint would occupy approximately 14 acres and would be fenced to exclude unauthorized admittance.
+However, the substation's physical footprint would occupy approximately 14 acres and would be fenced to exclude unauthorized admittance (see Figure 2).